-Do not place crisp packets and other foil-like films such as chocolate bar and biscuit wrappers in your recycling bin.
-These items can usually be recycled along with soft plastics at most supermarkets.
+You cannot recycle crisp packets and other foil-like films such as chocolate bar and biscuit wrappers.
 They need to go in your rubbish bin.
 Crisp packets are made from a variety of plastics such as polypropylene, foil backed, laminates etc and because of the mixture of different types they are difficult to recycle.